Skip to content

 The image you have of yourself is often flawed, and that is why you become susceptible to feeling like a failure.

 To get rid of these feelings of insecurities, understand that your imperfections are more often than not imposed on you by societal standards.
-Rather than aspiring to fulfill an unrealistic image of greatness, and find the beauty in being yourself.
+Rather than aspiring to fulfil an unrealistic image of greatness, and find the beauty in being yourself.

 If you’re working towards a goal, or a certain image of yourself, start visualising!
 Create a mental picture of what you aim to become and work towards it.